-Below you will find the story of how Fijians experience justice problems in their everyday lives.
-They told us how the problems impact them, what they do to resolve disputes and crimes and how they experience the formal and informal justice systems.
+Below you can explore the story of how Fijians experience justice problems in their everyday lives using interactive charts.
+They told us how the problems impact them, what they do to those problems and how they experience the formal and informal justice systems.

 This is the justice story as the people in Fiji encounter and feel it.

 A legal problem is a problem that takes place in daily life – a dispute, disagreement or grievance for which there is a resolution in the (formal or informal) law.
 It does not matter if the individual sees it as legal problem or whether he or she took action to resolve it.

 The chart shows how many adults in Fiji encountered one or more legal problems in the last 4 years.

 The map shows where in Fiji problems occur.
 It breaks down the incidence of legal problems per region.

 We asked people to tell us about the legal problem which they assess as most serious.

 The problems are grouped into categories.
 For instance, Crime aggregates experiences of property disputes, violent crime, fraud and so on.